DrRoach/Web-Engine/README.md

 to the players' current x and y positions.
 You can only call this function after you've called the `setSize()` function or you wont be able to see your sprite.

+####Player.draw(self)

+Redraw the player sprite on the screen.
+This is the main function that is used to draw the player, The self parameter that it takes is the player object.

+####Player.move(direction, value)

+Move the player around the screen.
+The direction should be one of: UP, RIGHT, DOWN or LEFT and the value that the player is moved by is the pixel value.
+As a warning and future reference, this method is going to be worked on a lot over the coming updates so you should expect to see different behaviour from this function in the near future.

 #####Constants

 **Player.HEIGHT** - This is one of the values that is set in `setSize()`.